BeeGFS Hive Index

 Out-Tree Index:

-Pros: As index database is stored outside filesystem, running queries on the indexed data will not affect the on-going important filesystem operations.
+Pros: As index databases are stored outside the file system, running queries on the indexed data will not affect the on-going important file system operations.

 BeeGFS Hive Index Database